(This is a reader-submitted review as part of our gun review contest. See details here.)

 Another quality problem popped up during my first range trip.
 I noticed that the finish was wearing off the bottom of the slide near the muzzle.
 By now I had educated myself a little more and assumed the wear was caused by my Kydex holster.
 After all, the internet gun experts had told me that Kydex would chew through the finish on a gun just by being in the same room.
 But, when I broke the gun down for its first cleaning I noticed it wasn’t holster wear, but some casting slag left in the frame.
 The picture was taken recently, where the slide has actually worn away the most offensive material:

-Those relatively minor quality concerns aside, I did notice something about the gun within my first couple of range trips: the thing is a tack driver.
-Prior to purchasing the R1 I had put maybe 30 rounds through a pistol in my lifetime.
-Even with such a fine pedigree I was punching holes in paper at 20 yards (twenty yards having “felt” like a good distance, I had no idea what actual pistol distances were…).
+Those relatively minor quality concerns aside, I did notice something about the gun within my first couple of range trips: The thing is a tack driver.
+Prior to purchasing the R1, I had put maybe 30 rounds through a pistol in my lifetime.
+Even with such a fine pedigree I was punching holes in paper at 20 yards (20 yards having “felt” like a good distance, I had no idea what actual pistol distances were…).

-About a year after I bought the R1 I took my concealed carry class.
+About a year after I bought the Remington 1911 R1, I took my concealed-carry class.
 That was, and still is, the best shooting day I’ve ever had.
 I was punching ragged holes in the 8 1/2” x 11” piece of paper that was our target.
 So much so that the instructor asked me to spread out my groups because he could no longer tell whether or not I was hitting the target.

 Now in the interest of full disclosure, until I headed out to refresh myself for this review I hadn’t been on a proper range trip in almost three years.
 In fact I hadn’t put more than a magazine or two through any firearm in at least six months.